p-doshi/RAGosaurus/README.md

 ---

 # 🧪 What You Can Play With
-Swap FAISS with SBERT if you're into semantic vibes
+- Swap FAISS with SBERT if you're into semantic vibes

-Adjust top_k retrieved chunks (2, 5, 10, 420?)
+- Adjust top_k retrieved chunks (2, 5, 10, 420?)

-Tweak prompt templates
+- Tweak prompt templates or more verbose or terse answers.

-Compare baseline vs. tuned generation
+- Compare baseline vs.reranked retrieval quality.

 ---

 # 🔍 Smart-Sounding Observations
-SBERT gives more semantically aligned chunks than FAISS (but slower).
+SBERT retrieval can pull in semantically richer chunks, but sometimes overshoots.

-Prompt tweaks dramatically affect output quality.
+FAISS + CodeT5 embeddings excel at syntax-aware matches.

-Fetching too many chunks (k > 10) turns answers into token soup.
+Fetching too many chunks (k > 10) turns output into token soup.

-Phi-2 does well with technical queries — just don’t overwhelm it.
+Phi-2 is surprisingly good for technical queries — just feed it concise context.

 ---